-- Cluster master nodes provide the core Kubernetes services and orchestration of application workloads.
+- Control plane: provides the core Kubernetes services and orchestration of application workloads.

-When you create an AKS cluster, a cluster master is automatically created and configured.
-This cluster master is provided as a managed Azure resource abstracted from the user.
+When you create an AKS cluster, a control plane is automatically created and configured.
+This control plane is provided at no cost as a managed Azure resource abstracted from the user.
 You only pay for the nodes attached to the AKS cluster.
 The control plane and its resources reside only on the region where you created the cluster.

-The cluster master includes the following core Kubernetes components:
+The control plane includes the following core Kubernetes components:

-AKS provides a single-tenant cluster master, with a dedicated API server, Scheduler, etc. You define the number and size of the nodes, and the Azure platform configures the secure communication between the cluster master and nodes.
-Interaction with the cluster master occurs through Kubernetes APIs, such as
+AKS provides a single-tenant control plane, with a dedicated API server, scheduler, etc. You define the number and size of the nodes, and the Azure platform configures the secure communication between the control plane and nodes.
+Interaction with the control plane occurs through Kubernetes APIs, such as

 kubectl or the Kubernetes dashboard.

-This managed cluster master means that you do not need to configure components like a highly available etcd store, but it also means that you cannot access the cluster master directly.
-Upgrades to Kubernetes are orchestrated through the Azure CLI or Azure portal, which upgrades the cluster master and then the nodes.
-To troubleshoot possible issues, you can review the cluster master logs through Azure Log Analytics.
+While you don't need to configure components (like a highly available etcd store) with this managed control plane, you can't access the control plane directly.
+Kubernetes control plane and node upgrades are orchestrated through the Azure CLI or Azure portal.
+To troubleshoot possible issues, you can review the control plane logs through Azure Monitor logs.

 Nodes and node pools

 To run your applications and supporting services, you need a Kubernetes node.
-An AKS cluster has one or more nodes, which is an Azure virtual machine (VM) that runs the Kubernetes node components and container runtime:
+An AKS cluster has at least one node, an Azure virtual machine (VM) that runs the Kubernetes node components and container runtime.

-The Azure VM size for your nodes defines how many CPUs, how much memory, and the size and type of storage available (such as high-performance SSD or regular HDD).
-If you anticipate a need for applications that require large amounts of CPU and memory or high-performance storage, plan the node size accordingly.
-You can also scale up the number of nodes in your AKS cluster to meet demand.
+The Azure VM size for your nodes defines the storage CPUs, memory, size, and type available (such as high-performance SSD or regular HDD).
+Plan the node size around whether your applications may require large amounts of CPU and memory or high-performance storage.
+Scale out the number of nodes in your AKS cluster to meet demand.

-In AKS, the VM image for the nodes in your cluster is currently based on Ubuntu Linux.
-When you create an AKS cluster or scale up the number of nodes, the Azure platform creates the requested number of VMs.
+In AKS, the VM image for your cluster's nodes is based on Ubuntu Linux or Windows Server 2019.
+When you create an AKS cluster or scale out the number of nodes, the Azure platform automatically creates and configures the requested number of VMs.
 Agent nodes are billed as standard VMs, so any VM size discounts (including Azure reservations) are automatically applied.

-aks-engine releases features and provide configuration options before they are officially supported in AKS clusters.
-For example, if you wish to use Windows containers or a container runtime other than Docker, you can use
+aks-engine releases features and provides configuration options ahead of support in AKS clusters.
+So, if you wish to use a container runtime other than

 aks-engine to configure and deploy a Kubernetes cluster that meets your current needs.